 - Build your network of professionals while exploring career paths in the Survey of Agricultural Careers course.

-- Work with area producers in at least three different capacities to get the big picture of the industry.
+- Work with area producers in at least three different capacities to learn hands-on about the industry.

 - Help shape your own career by selecting experiences that help you reach your professional goals.